DraftShift/StealthChanger/UserMods/MRSalguod/2.4 Dockable Nudge Mount/Readme.md

 This is a mod of [VIN-y's Removable 2.4 Mount](https://github.com/zruncho3d/nudge/tree/main/User%20Mods/VIN-y/Removable%202.4%20Mount) for the [Nudge probe](https://github.com/zruncho3d/nudge/tree/main).

 It is dockable so that you don't loose any build volume.
-It also has a microswitch so that when it is docked is alays riggered.
+It also has a microswitch so that when it is docked is always triggered.

 ### My Modifications: